free8ird/superpower/README.md

 ## Contributing

-Feel free to add more modules or improve existing ones.
+Feel free to add more modules or improve existing ones:

+### Modules (`modules/` directory)
 Each module should:
 1. Be self-contained in the `modules/` directory
 2. Implement an `install_<module_name>()` function
 3. Use the logging functions for consistent output
 4. Handle existing installations gracefully

+### Helper Scripts (`helpers/` directory)
+Standalone utilities should:
+1. Be self-contained scripts for specific tasks
+2. Include their own logging and error handling
+3. Provide comprehensive usage instructions
+4. Support command-line arguments for different operations
 5. Return 0 on success, 1 on failure

 ## License